 Accident and Emergency department at the Manchester Royal Infirmary 0161 276 1234.

-Absences of one to six days duration should be reported to your Head of Department using the Student Self Certificate for Absence due to Illness (Form SSC1) a copy of which can be found in the Student Information Points.
+Absences of one to six days duration should be reported to your Head of Department using the Student Self Certificate for Absence due to Illness (Form SSC1) a copy of which can be found in the Student Hubs.
 Absences of 7 days or more require a medical certificate.

 If you are prevented through illness from attending or undertaking any examinations or assessment, you must obtain a medical certificate immediately for your submission to your Head of Department.